crossbario/autobahn-python/docs/websocket/programming.rst

       def onConnect(self, request):
          print("Client connecting: {}".format(request.peer))

+For a WebSocket client protocol, ``onConnecting()`` is called immediately before the handshake to the server starts.
+It is called with some details about the underlying transport.
+This may return ``None`` (the default) to get default values for several options (which are gotten from the Factory) or it may return a :class:`autobahn.websocket.types.ConnectingRequest` instance to indicate options for this handshake.
+This allows using different options on each request (as opposed to using a static set of options in the Factory).

-On the other hand, for a WebSocket client protocol, ``onConnect()`` will fire with :class:`autobahn.websocket.protocol.ConnectionResponse` providing information on the WebSocket connection that was accepted by the server.
+Then, once the server has responded, a WebSocket client protocol will fire ``onConnect()`` with a :class:`autobahn.websocket.protocol.ConnectionResponse` providing information on the WebSocket connection that was accepted by the server.

 .. code-block:: python